Buzz Logo

 The form can be found here.

-Again, the short answer is yes, provided the course meets specific criteria and we have written documentation that justifies the extra demand beyond the courses actual semester hour worth.
+Again, the short answer is yes, provided the course meets specific criteria and we have documentation that justifies certification beyond the courses actual semester hour worth.
 In these cases we can certify using clock hours instead of semester hours.

 It is usually best to discuss the potential with us before making any assumptions.